deatheragetr/deatheragetr.github.io/about.md

 Interesting facts: Yes the ```<blink>``` tag has long been deprecated.
 Yes this site is using a CSS polyfill for ```<blink>```.
 Improvise.
 Overcome.
 Adapt.
 <p>If one learns by failing, Thomas is one highly educated individual.</p>
 <p><b>Other</b></p>
 <p>"<i>Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
 All they do is show you've been to college</i>" -- Kurt Vonnegut.
-I disagree, Kurt; I think they're useful; that's just an opinion, man; you've never programmed in JavaScript, have you?; const haveYou = false;.</p>
+I disagree, Kurt; I think they're useful, Kurt; that's just your opinion, Kurt; you've never programmed in JavaScript, have you Kurt?; const haveYou = false; Kurt; Kurt; Kurt; Kurt; Kurt.</p>
-<p>"<i>Someday I will write a programming language that uses em dashes -- that would really be something</i>" -- Thomas Deatherage.</p>
+<p>"<i>Someday I will write a programming language that uses em dashes -- that would really be something</i>" -- Thomas Deatherage -- thoughts on programming.</p>
 <p>Permission is hereby granted to quote Thomas, but only without attribution because he's probaby wrong.</p>

 <blink>
-<h3>Contact 📞 ☎️  📱 :</h3>
+<h3>Contact 📩  📞  📨  ☎️  📱  📬  📧:</h3>
 $whois deatherage.ly
 </blink>